Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - Toss all the vegetables until thoroughly mixed, then promptly remove them from the pan to prevent overcooking.
 Reserve a small amount of the mixture in the pan for the next step.

-- Once the noodles are cooked, return the previously sautéed vegetables to the pan and mix thoroughly.
+- Once the noodles are cooked, return the previously sautéed vegetables to the pan and mix them thoroughly.

 - Additionally, add red bell pepper and the cooked pork, using two spatulas to combine all ingredients well.

-- Calories: 400-500 (depending on the fat content of the pork belly)
+- Calories: 400-500 (depending on the fat content of the rich pork belly slices)

 - Carbohydrates: 45-55 grams (mostly complex carbs from the noodles)